Herman Wirth: Nazi Party membership (1925–1939)

 Between 1933 and 1935 a major philosophical clash, encouraged by the Nazi party, pitted the churches against neo-paganism supported by völkisch theories.
 Wirth was among those who tried to reinterpret Christianity in terms of an ethnic Nordic origin of original monotheism.
 The free-thinking neo-pagans founded a supporting group in July 1933; they included Wirth, Jakob Wilhelm Hauer, and (until 1934) Ernst Bergmann and numerous ex-Communists.

 In 1934 Wirth advanced plans to set up an organization called Deutsches Ahnenerbe e.V., which was intended to host and exhibit his collection.
 Although he was supported by Roselius, the Verein was seemingly never established.
-But von Leers had brought Wirth into contact with Heinrich Himmler and Richard Walther Darré, who showed interest in Wirth's ideas.
-From 1935, sponsored by Himmler and Darré, Wirth co-founded and then headed the Ahnenerbe, which was to "research German ancestral heritage".
-The organisation formed part of the structure of the SS.
-In 1937, Himmler restructured the Ahnenerbe, made Wirth the "Honorary President" with no real powers and replaced him as president with Walter Wüst.
-In 1938, Wirth also lost his department within the Ahnenerbe and in 1939 he lost his position as Ehrenpräsident.
+However, von Leers had brought Wirth into contact with Heinrich Himmler and Richard Walther Darré, who showed interest in Wirth's ideas.
+In 1935 —sponsored by Himmler and Darré— Wirth co-founded and then headed the Ahnenerbe, whose goal was to "research German ancestral heritage".
+The organisation was part of the structure of the SS.
+In 1937, Himmler restructured the Ahnenerbe, made Wirth the "Honorary President" with no real powers, and replaced him as President by Walter Wüst.
+In 1938, Wirth also lost his department within the Ahnenerbe, and in 1939 he lost his position as Ehrenpräsident.

-Wirth continued his research, repeatedly financed by Himmler; both men kept in touch.
-Wirth remained an SS-officer, but had, in spite of having Himmler's support, a hard time in finding a new job at Marburg University.
+Wirth continued his research, repeatedly financed by Himmler, as both men kept in touch.
+Wirth remained an SS-officer, but —despite having Himmler's support— had a hard time in finding a new job at Marburg University.

-Post-World War II
+Post-World War II (1945–1981)

 Captured in 1945 by the U.S. Army, Wirth was detained and interviewed for two years.
-Feeling unwelcome in the Netherlands, he then moved to Sweden, before returning to Marburg in 1954, where he lived as a private scholar.
+Feeling unwelcome in the Netherlands, he then moved to Sweden, before returning to Marburg in 1954, where he worked as a private scholar.

 Although he continued to defend Nazi principles, Wirth's teachings about "Urkulturen" (original cultures) found resonance in the evolving alternative scene, and in the 1970s gained support from North American native groups.
-In the late 1970s, politicians in Rhineland-Palatinate, including the state government and delegates from Kusel, supported a project to set up a museum to exhibit Wirth's ethnographic collection in the tithe barn of Lichtenberg Castle.
+In the late 1970s, politicians in Rhineland-Palatinate —including the state government and delegates from Kusel— supported a project to set up a museum to exhibit Wirth's ethnographic collection in the tithe barn of Lichtenberg Castle.
 When journals began to write about his Ahnenerbe past, the project was aborted.

 The influential Chilean neo-Nazi Miguel Serrano interviewed Wirth in September 1979.
 According to Serrano, Wirth complained to him that his magnum opus Palestinabuch had recently been stolen.
 There are, indeed, indications that Wirth had worked between 1933 and 1969 on an anti-semitic text, which would serve as a counterpart to the Ura Linda Chronicle.
-Since then, due to the publications of Serrano and of the Russian philosopher Aleksandr Dugin, the idea of a lost major manuscript has gained cult status in extreme right-wing circles.
+Since then, due to the publications of Serrano and the Russian philosopher Aleksandr Dugin, the idea of a lost major manuscript has gained cult status in extreme right-wing circles.

-Wirth died in 1981 in Kusel.
+On 16 February 1981, Wirth died in Kusel, Germany.